oleander/wimp-rb/README.md

-# Wimp
+# WiMP

-Ruby bindings for WiMP.
+Ruby bindings for [WiMP](http://wimpmusic.com).
 The library uses WiMPs internal RPC API.
 Take a look at the [FAQ](#faq) for frequently asked questions.

 ## Installation